10 • October • Octubre

-Photo: Joshua Trees
+Photo: Joshua Trees in Mojave National Preserve

 What’s on the calendar in October?
-There’s Albuquerque Balloon Fiesta – Earth Science Week – Nethui – Halloween – Native American Day – Indigenous Peoples Day – Archaeology Day – Nevada Day – National Fossil Day – Nevada Day – World Food Day – Open Access Week, and those are some of the evergreen events.
+There’s Earth Science Week – Nethui – Halloween – Native American Day – Indigenous Peoples Day – Archaeology Day – Nevada Day – National Fossil Day – Nevada Day – World Animal Day – World Food Day – Open Access Week – and those are some of the evergreen events.

 Plus, we are still celebrating Oktoberfest, which began mid-September.